 *Age Division is determined by average age of performers.
 If the average age of the group is 15.9, the entry will compete in the 15 year old age division.
 A performer’s age is determined by their age as of the first day of the competition.

 * Studio directors must be prepared to present birth certificates should a protest arise.
 Any protest must be made in writing to the competition directors within 30 minutes of the performance in question.

 *Any group including a dancer who is 18 years old or older, AND out of high school, cannot be entered in our 12 and under age division, regardless of the average age.

 *Any dance including a teacher is not eligible for overall awards.
 A teacher is someone who choreographs or teaches class and is 21 years of age or older.
-Dances with teachers in them may perform for adjudication only.
-THIS ONLY APPLIES TO TEACHERS 21 AND OLDER.
+Entries with teachers in them may perform for adjudication only.
 This does not apply to student teachers under the age of 21.

-*Critiques and scores will be given to studio directors at the end of the competition.
-Critiques are given on a USB memory stick (thumb drive).
+*Scores will be given to studio directors at the end of the competition.

-*Each soloist, duet/trio, and group will receive a Diamond, Platinum, High Gold, Gold, High Silver, or Silver Award.
+*All entries will receive a Diamond, Platinum, High Gold, Gold or High Silver.

 291 – 300 – Diamond